-Many of us use USB drives to store and transfer data.
+Many of us use USB drives to store and transfer very important data.
 Given their compact size, easy of use, and relative low-price, USB flash drives are a favorite for those working on computers.
 Everyone uses data sticks at libraries, friend houses, or in the workplace.
 Provided you treat your USB drives properly, without dropping, cracking or bending them, they should provide years of performance.

 However, in some cases, your USB drive may become unreadable, across various computers.
-At eProvided, we’re data recovery experts.
+At eProvided, we’re data recovery specialists.
 We specialize in helping people like you access files when thought to be lost forever.
 USB unreadable status messages can come as a shock.
 One of the more common storage devices we work with are USB drives, in its different forms.
 To help you get the most out of yours, we’ll take a look at the following questions:

 What causes USB memory sticks to become ‘unreadable’, and what can you do?
 There are many USB drives made, they come in different sizes and versions.
 No matter where you are globally, eProvided recovers from any type of storage drives.

-Possible Causes of Technical Issues Leading to Data Loss.
+Possible Causes of Technical Issues Leading to Data Loss

 Whether you’re a professional photographer saving photos on a USB drive, a designer with a presentation stored on your stick, or a student writing your thesis, glitches could mean disaster.
 Or, at least, that’s how it seems.
-When computers and storage drives go wrong we panic.
+When computers and storage drives go wrong, we panic.
 Having a USB unreadable status message pop up is a primordial fear.
 Many of us live life on such hardware (whether uploading pictures of our children to show friends, or keeping financial records in spreadsheets).
 Any slight glitch of our device can feel like the onset of substantial data loss.

 Data recovery specialists understand that, in most cases, your data can be recovered.
 This may involve actually taking the USB drive apart to retrieve from the data-storage components, or something less complex.
 There are many techniques available for retrieving lost files.